 Sprint Set #1

 Done in short course yards, this sprint set is high rest, low yards, and high speed.
 Passive rest between the reps is encouraged to help flush metabolic waste and kickstart recovery.
-Even though this set is low yards, it is meant to be done with complete focus and maximum speed.
+Even though this set is low yards, it is meant to be done with complete focus and maximum speed with your freestyle stroke.

 5 rounds of—